makerzy/Final-Project-Samuel-Babatunde/README.md

 - be able to search for consoles by manufacturer.
 - be able to create, update, delete, and read T-SHIRT information.
 - be able to search for t-shirts by color and size.
-- be able to purchase a specified quantity of products (games, consoles, T-shirts) and an invoice will be created that includes any taxes and processing fees.
+- be able to purchase a specified quantity of products (games, consoles, T-shirts), and an invoice will be created that includes any taxes and processing fees.

 ## **REST API**
-The rest APIs allow users to perform CRUD operations and search by particular category
+The REST APIs allow users to perform CRUD operations and search by a particular category.

 ## **GraphQL**
 The project also supports GraphQL queries to retrieve the following information: